-25 4.1 Chemical Abrasion and U-Pb geochronology
+4.1 Chemical Abrasion and U-Pb geochronology

 Open-system behavior is arguably the foremost complicating factor in radioisotopic geochronology.
-With two independent decay chains proceeding at different rates, the U-Pb system in principle allows us to track open-system behavior with discordance, and in some cases to even determine the age of Pb-loss.
+With two independent decay chains proceeding at different rates, the U-Pb system in principle allows us to track open-system behavior with discordance,

+30 and in some cases to even determine the age of Pb-loss.
 Even so, Pb-loss when present remains a major limiting factor on the precision and accuracy of inferred primary crystallization ages.
 For zircon, chemical abrasion has been observed to remove damaged domains that have undergone lead loss, and is now widely applied (Mattinson, 2005; Mundil et al., 2004; Mattinson, 2011; Schoene, 2014).
-However, the same combination of annealing and acid leaching has not been entirely successful in other minerals: monazite responds poorly to annealing (Peterman et al., 2012), while baddeleyite (ZrO2) displays complicated behavior upon abrasion despite its chemical similarity to zircon (Rioux et al., 2010).
+However, the same combination of annealing and acid leaching has not been entirely successful in

 Figure 4.
 A: Chemical abrasion systematically removes zircon domains rich in LREE, Th, U, and radiogenic Pb.
 This pattern suggests the preferential removal of zones which have undergone radiation damage and metamiction due to high Th, U content, leaving them vulnerable both to geological open-system behaviour (lead loss) and dissolution during chemical abrasion.
-B: Typical zircon / melt partition coefficients.
+Negative Eu anomaly and MREE enrichment in L1 leachates may suggest the importance of coupled substitution in the initial formation of high Th, U domains.
+B: Typical zircon / melt partition coefficients: with.
 With the exception of U and Th, the elements that are least abundant in natural zircon display the highest enrichments in L1 leachates: specifically, LREE.
 However, even MREE with positive partition coefficients in crystalline zircon are still enriched in L1 leachates relative to residues.
 Moreover, the pronounced negative Eu anomaly of L1 leachates suggests a phase with a preference for 3+ over 2+ rare earths.
-Together, these observations may suggest a role for either (1) coupled substitution in the initial formation of actinide-rich zircon domains, or else (2) inclusions of rare earth minerals (e.g., monazite, xenotime, or allanite) dissolved during L1 leaching.
+Together, these observations may suggest a role for either (1) coupled substitution in the initial formation of actinide-rich zircon domains, or else (2) inclusions of rare earth minerals (e.g., monazite, xenotime, or allanite) dissolved during L1 leachateg.